amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 ## Offer tours, activities, and attraction tickets

-The `Tours and Activities API` is Built in partnership with MyLittleAdventure, `Tours and Activities API` enables you to offer users the best activities in any destination, complete with a photo, description, price, and link to book the activity directly with the provider.
+The `Tours and Activities API` is built in partnership with MyLittleAdventure. `Tours and Activities API` enables you to offer users the best activities in any destination, complete with a photo, description, price, and link to book the activity directly with the provider.

-For the API, we partnered with MyLittleAdventure which aggregates offers from over 45 of the world’s top activity platforms like Viator, GetYourGuide, Klook and Musement and applies an algorithm to identify duplicate activities across providers, compare them and return the best one.
+For the API, we partnered with MyLittleAdventure which aggregates offers from over 45 of the world’s top activity platforms, such as Viator, GetYourGuide, Klook and Musement and applies an algorithm to identify duplicate activities across providers, compare them and return the best one.

 You can now help your users find the best things to do in over 8,000 destinations worldwide and book more than 300,000 unique activities including sightseeing tours, day trips, skip-the-line museum tickets, food tours, hop-on-hop-off bus tickets and much more.

-This API shares the same endpoint design as others like the Points of Interest API.
+This API has the same design as other endpoints, such as the Points of Interest API.

 ### Search by radius

-you can search activities for a specific location by providing a latitude and longitude.
+You can search activities for a specific location by providing a latitude and longitude.
 The API returns activities within a 1km radius, but you can also define a custom radius.

 ```bash
 curl https://test.api.amadeus.com/v1/shopping/activities/longitude=-3.69170868&latitude=40.41436995&radius=1